Virginia Tech® home

 ACCESSING YOUR ROOM

 Remember, you'll need your PIN number to open the door.
 First, tap/wave your card in front of the keypad (the top of the pad tends to be most effective).
 It will blink red-green red-green.
-Then, enter your PIN number, and the door will unlock!
+Then, enter your PIN, and the door will unlock!

 ACCESSING YOUR HOUSING ASSIGNMENT